| Questions

 named: user 'bind' unknown.

 I obviously missed a step somewhere.
 Any help would be appreciated.
+A You seem to have missed creating

 the group, shadow, and password files in /var/bindjail/etc. However,